freedomofpress/securedrop-docs/docs/admin/installation/installation_overview.rst

 -  The SecureDrop servers should be on a separate internet connection or completely segmented from the corporate network, such as a dedicated subnet with DENY rules for all traffic to and from the corporate LAN.
 -  All traffic from the corporate network should be blocked at the SecureDrop's point of demarcation.
 -  Video monitoring should be recorded of the server area and the organizations safe.
--  Journalists should ensure that while using the *SecureDrop Workstation* they are in an area without video cameras.
 -  An established monitoring plan and incident response plan.
 Who will receive the OSSEC alerts and what will their response plan be?
 These should cover technical outages and a compromised environment plan.

 Passphrases Overview